 As the author of this bill is not among the members of the ruling majority party, the passage of his bill is far from being guaranteed.
 However, if the bill will overcome the first instance, it will take at least another six months before it enters into force.
 In addition there are numerous steps to be undertaken so the bill can provide the desired effect: the creation of standards, rules, regulations, conducting researches and etc.

 South Africa moves towards legalization through a long and thorny path.
 Just to remember the fact that the country has been trying to eradicate black business for many years.
-Therefore, the ambitious bill seems to be another round that is not likely to affect the state of affairs in gambling industry here and now.
+Therefore, the ambitious bill seems to be another round that is not likely to affect the state of affairs in gambling industry in South Africa and now.